mikaelbr/bacon-love/exercises/6_mapping_and_filtering/problem.md

-# Mapping over values in an EventStream
+# Mapping and filtering over values in an EventStream

 As an introdution to mapping we will take a stream of authors on this form:
 ````json